PoliticalGraveyard.com

 Nancy E. Barshter — of Florida.
 Democrat.
 Delegate to Democratic National Convention from Florida, 2000.
 Female.
 Still living as of 2000.

 Carol M. Bartleson — Democrat.
-Candidate for Presidential Elector for Florida.
+Democratic Presidential Elector for Florida, 2012 (voted for Barack Obama and Joseph R. Biden, Jr.).
 Female.
 Still living as of 2012.

 Catherine Bartolotti — also known as Cathy Bartolotti — of Tampa, Hillsborough County, Fla.
 Democrat.
-Delegate to Democratic National Convention from Florida, 1996, 2000, 2004, 2008; candidate for Presidential Elector for Florida; member of Democratic National Committee from Florida, 2004.
+Delegate to Democratic National Convention from Florida, 1996, 2000, 2004, 2008; Democratic Presidential Elector for Florida, 1996; member of Democratic National Committee from Florida, 2004; Democratic candidate for Presidential Elector for Florida, 2004 (on behalf of John F. Kerry and John Edwards).
 Female.
 Still living as of 2008.

 Judy Batchelder — of Jacksonville, Duval County, Fla.
 Democrat.
 Alternate delegate to Democratic National Convention from Florida, 1996.
 Female.
 Still living as of 1996.